marks/information-security-policy/information-security-policy-for-PCI.md

 ### Penetration Testing ###
-**Security** performs penetration (e.g. network-layer, application-layer) testing every 1 year.
+**Security** performs penetration (e.g. network-layer, application-layer) testing **every 1 year**.
 Tests include components for network functions, operating systems, and high risk vulnerabilities identified in PCI-DSS 6.5.
 Penetration testing is internally and externally conducted using appropriate testing tools and techniques and by trained selected